vishvAsa/kalpAntaram/smRtiH/yAjJNavalkyaH/bAlakrIDA/Meta.md

-Based on the edition:
+Based on the edition-

 Ganapati Sastri, T. _The Yājñavalkyasmṛti with the Commentary Bālakrīda of Visvarūpāchārya._ Two Parts.
-Trivandrum: Government Press, 1922–1924.
+Trivandrum- Government Press, 1922–1924.
 Reprint.
-New Delhi: Munshiram Manoharlal, 1982.
+New Delhi- Munshiram Manoharlal, 1982.

 ## Formatting and Editorial Notes

-*   YDh _mūla_ (root-text): **BOLD**
+*   YDh _mūla_ (root-text)- **BOLD**
-*   Names of authors and texts: RED
+*   Names of authors and texts- RED
-*   Citations from other texts: BLUE
+*   Citations from other texts- BLUE
-*   Pūrvapakṣa and Uttarapakṣa: <span style="text-decoration:underline;">underlined</span>
+*   Pūrvapakṣa and Uttarapakṣa- <span style="text-decoration-underline;">underlined</span>
 *   Introductory comments that precede the _mūla _verses are given in _italics_.

 ## Abbreviations Used